Degree of recurrence of generic diffeomorphisms: Asymptotic rate of injectivity for a generic dissipative diffeomorphism

-\begin{proof}[Proof of Corollary~\ref{CoroCoroArturJairo}] The proof of this corollary mainly consists in stating what good properties can be supposed to possess the compact set $K$ of Theorem~\ref{ArturJairo}.
+\begin{proof}[Proof of Corollary~\ref{CoroCoroArturJairo}] The proof of this corollary mainly consists in stating which good properties the compact set $K$ of Theorem~\ref{ArturJairo} can be supposed to possess.
 Thus, for $f$ a generic diffeomorphism and $\varep>0$, there exists $m>0$ and a compact set $K$ such that $\Leb(K) > 1-\varep$ and $\Leb(f^m(K))<\varep$.

 First of all, it can be easily seen that Theorem~\ref{ArturJairo} is still true when the compact set $K$ is replaced by an open set $O$: simply consider an open set $O'\supset f^m(K)$ such that $\Leb(O')<\varep$ (by regularity of the measure) and set $O = f^{-m}(O') \supset K$.
 We then approach the set $O$ by unions of dyadic cubes of $\T^n$: we define the cubes of order $2^M$ on $\T^n$